pvblivs/modelmapper/_includes/examples.md

 ### Option 2: Use the Loose Matching Strategy

-While the default Standard [MatchingStrategies matching strategy] will not match source and destination properties that are missing a name token, the Loose matching strategy will match properties so long as the _last_ destination property name in the hierarchy is matched.
+While the default Standard [matching strategy](/configuration/#matching-strategies) will not match source and destination properties that are missing a name token, the Loose matching strategy will match properties so long as the _last_ destination property name in the hierarchy is matched.
 In this case the last destination property name tokens are `street` and `city` which we can expect a match for since they are present on the source side.

 Configuring the Loose matching strategy to be used is simple: